BradenPen7/Employee-Management-Database/README.md

 ## The assignment focuses on designing a relational table, inserting and maintaining employee records, and writing analytical SQL queries to extract meaningful insights from the data.

-## The PDF shows the Assignemnt questions and answers in greater detail.
+## The PDF shows the assignment questions and answers in greater detail.